-I've been selling vintage online for over 10 years.
+I have been selling vintage online for over 10 years.
 Here is my take.

 |I've been a selling generalist.|

-Five reasons for vintage sellers to specialize
+Six reasons for vintage sellers to specialize

 - Buyers will love your niche "boutique" and return for more purchases.
 You are not as dependent on being found in search, either on Etsy or search engines.